sneekers/nesting-doll/README.md

 ```

 ### doll.run(function)
-Run is an easy way to directly create a new doll context which any function inside of will have access to.
+Run is an easy way to directly create a new doll context.
+Any function inside will have access to it.
 ```js
 var doll = nestingDoll.nest('foo');